-From 1 February, landlords will become responsible for vetting their tenant's legal right to be in the UK under the government’s new right to rent scheme.
-Here's our handy Q&A.
+Landlords are currently responsible for vetting their tenant's legal right to rent in the UK under a Government scheme.
+Here's how it works.

-A. Right to rent is a new set of rules which puts the onus on landlords to check their tenant (or lodger) has the legal right to rent in the UK.
-It’s being introduced in England by the government as part of The Immigration Act 2014 to clamp down on illegal migrants.
+A. Right to Rent is a set of rules which puts the onus on landlords to check their tenant (or lodger) has the legal right to rent in the UK.
+It was introduced in England by the Government as part of The Immigration Act 2014 to clamp down on illegal migrants.

 Q. How do I know if I’m officially a ‘landlord’?

 A. In the Government’s own words, a landlord is someone who, “lets accommodation for use by one or more adults as their only or main home”.
 If you take in lodgers, sublet an existing rental property or even act on behalf of a landlord, this means you too.

 Q. What if I use a lettings agent?

 A. If you use a lettings agent to let your property, Right to Rent checks will be their responsibility.
 However, this must be agreed with the agent in writing or you could still be held responsible.

 Q. What type of tenants should I check?

 A. Any and every potential tenant aged over 18, regardless of whether they are British and even if they are not named in the tenancy agreement.
 All tenancy agreements are affected, not just Assured Shorthold Tenancy Agreements (ASTAs).

 A. There are two groups of people that have the right to rent in the UK; those with unlimited right to rent and those with a time-limited right to rent.
 Here’s the difference: